-With the assistance of highly regarded medical experts, Mr Leslie Abboud was able to develop a strong medical negligence case against the Deceased’s general practitioner on the basis that the delay in diagnosis of several days significantly increased the damage to the Deceased’s heart and reduced his prospects of survival.
-The delay in diagnosis was due to the general practitioner’s malpractice and failure to order cardio enzyme testing as such tests are critical for diagnosing, assessing and treating acute coronary syndrome.
-We proposed that the earlier the specialist treatment, the better the prospect of success and if earlier intervention had been undertaken the Deceased’s cardiac condition would not have deteriorated to the same extent.
-We also argued in relation to the malpractice of the Deceased’s cardiac surgeon, that the decision to discharge the Deceased two days post surgery was too early and he would have survived had he been hospitalised when the arrhythmia occurred.
+With the assistance of highly regarded medical experts, our team was able to develop a strong medical negligence case against the Deceased’s general practitioner on the basis that the delay in diagnosis of several days significantly increased the damage to the Deceased’s heart and reduced his prospects of survival.
+Our solicitor, Mr. Leslie Abboud was able to establish that the general practitioner had failed in their duty of care because they hadn’t immediately ordered a cardio enzyme test — which is critical to diagnosing, assessing and treating an acute coronary syndrome.
+We also proceeded in a medical malpractice case against the Deceased’s cardiac surgeon, arguing that the decision to discharge him only two days post-surgery was too early and he would have survived had he been hospitalised when the arrhythmia occurred.

 On the strength of the evidence presented, Mr. Abboud was able to secure a substantial settlement for the Plaintiff of $1,025,000.00 for the psychological injuries caused by the negligent delay.
 Whilst no amount of money can ever make up for the incredible loss and injuries that the Plaintiff has endured, our client was exceptionally pleased with the result, and the professionalism and compassion she experienced from our team.